Kentucky Layoffs — March 2023

 |---|---|---|---|---|

-The largest notice was filed by Coral Graphic Services Inc at its Kentucky facility, reporting 57 affected workers.
-Coral Graphic Services Inc followed with 57 workers.
+Leading the list was Coral Graphic Services at its Kentucky facility, reporting 57 affected workers.

 This is the third consecutive month of declining layoff activity.

-The trends suggest a easing in workforce disruptions across Kentucky, with filings falling below both recent and year-ago levels.
-The Other sector warrants close attention heading into the next period.
+The filings reflect a easing in workforce disruptions across Kentucky, with filings falling below both recent and year-ago levels.

 This analysis is based on official WARN Act filings reported by Kentucky.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kentucky WARN notices, browse layoffs by state, or download the full dataset.